kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 ## Management cluster

 A Kubernetes cluster that manages the lifecycle of Workload Clusters.
-A Management Cluster is also where one or more Infrastructure Providers run, and where resources such as Machines are stored.
+A Management Cluster is also where one or more providers run, and where resources such as Machines are stored.

 ### Workload cluster